Virginia Tech shooting: Norris Hall shootings

 Elementary French class students take cover in Holden Hall room 212.

 Around 9:40 a.m., Cho entered Norris Hall, which housed the Engineering Science and Mechanics program among others.
 In a backpack, he carried heavy duty chains and locks, a hammer, a knife, two handguns with nineteen 10- and 15-round magazines, and nearly 400 rounds of ammunition.
 With the locks and chains, he chained the three main entrance doors shut and placed a note on one, saying that attempting to open the door would cause a bomb to explode.
 Shortly before the shooting began, a faculty member found the note and took it to the third floor to notify the school's administration.
 At about the same time, Cho had begun to shoot students and faculty on the second floor.
 The bomb threat was never called in.
 The first call to 9-1-1 was received at 9:42 a.m.

-Cho geared up in empty Room 200 before the shooting began.
+Cho prepared his gear for the shooting in empty Room 200 before it began.
 According to several students, he looked into several classrooms, likely to see how many people were in each room.
-Erin Sheehan, an eyewitness and survivor who had been in Room 207, told reporters that the shooter "peeked in twice" earlier in the lesson and that "it was strange that someone at this point in the semester would be lost, looking for a class".
+Erin Sheehan, an eyewitness who had been in Room 207, told reporters that the shooter "peeked in twice" earlier in the lesson and that "it was strange that someone at this point in the semester would be lost, looking for a class".
 At 9:40 a.m., Cho began shooting.
 His first attack after entering Norris occurred in an advanced hydrology engineering class taught by G. V. Loganathan in room 206.
 Thirteen registered students were inside.
 Cho shot and killed the professor, then continued firing, killing nine of the thirteen students in the room and injuring two others.

-After exiting the classroom, Cho fired down the hall at two students who were fleeing from Room 204 next door.
-The fleeing students managed to escape down the stairwell across the hall.
-He also fired at another student and substitute professor from Room 205 who were peering out from the door, but they survived.
+After exiting the classroom, Cho fired down the hall at two students, Jamal Carver of Virginia Beach, Virginia, and Yang Kim, who were fleeing from Room 204 next door.
+Carver was shot in the arm while Kim survived uninjured.
+They managed to escape down the stairwell across the hall.
+He also fired at another student, Theresa Walsh of Binghamton, New York, and grad student and substitute professor Haiyan Cheng (程海燕 (Chéng Hǎiyàn)) of Hohhot, Inner Mongolia from Room 205 who were peering out from the door.
+Neither woman was shot.
+Another student in Room 205, Zach Petkewicz, helped Cheng barricade the doors.
 He went into Room 207, where instructor Jamie Bishop was teaching Introductory German.
 Cho shot Bishop and some students near the door, then walked down the aisle shooting more victims.
 Bishop and four students were killed; six other students were shot and wounded.
 Cho then moved on to Norris 211 and 204, where he was initially prevented from entering due to barricades erected by instructors and students.